 Thus it is advisable to go to the higher conductor size irrespective to the economy.

-To understand the kelvin’s law in power system properly, look at the following example.
+To understand the kelvin law for economic size of conductor properly, look at the following example.

 Example A 2-conductor cable 1 km long is required to supply a constant current of 200 A throughout the year.
 The cost of cable including installation is Rs.
 (20 a + 20) per metre where ‘a’is the area of X-section of the conductor in cm2.